walkingshamrock/runpad.nvim/README.md

 ## Installation

-Use [Lazy.nvim](https://github.com/folke/lazy.nvim) to install Runpad.nvim.
+Use [Lazy.nvim](https://github.com/folke/lazy.nvim) to install runpad.nvim.
 Add the following to your Lazy.nvim configuration:

 ```lua
 {